Be Prepared To Have Your Mind Filled With Inbound Awesomeness

 Eating The Kitchen Sink

 There is a burger joint called Boston Burger Company, and I have a ritual of going there every year, at least once.
-There is a burger called "The Kitchen Sink" (#10 right here) that is to die for (though could also lead to heart disease.
+There is a burger called "The Kitchen Sink" that is to die for (though could also lead to heart disease.
 Just kidding.
 Not kidding.
 It's ginormous.
 OK Kidding).
 I love going there and sitting on the patio, watching the people walk by while sipping back a cold beer, and eating my favorite burger.
 It's a slice of burger heaven.

 And That's a Wrap

-While, not an exact detailed time line of where I'll be, you know, for those stalkers out there.
+While, not an exact detailed timeline of where I'll be, you know, for those stalkers out there.
 (I must protect myself.
 Kidding again).
 I always find myself just going with the flow as well.
 When it comes to big events like this, having a plan of attack is a great starting point.
 But some sessions fill up fast, and you may want to have a plan for when that happens.

-Going with flow allows you to not be so hard on yourself if you miss something, but it also just allows you to absorb the awesome vibe that is Inbound15.
+Going with the flow allows you to not be so hard on yourself if you miss something, but it also just allows you to absorb the awesome vibe that is Inbound15.